>

 4. Damage Repair

 Think of conditioners as the agent of damage control, while masks work for damage repair.
-When it comes to severe and recurring hair concerns, like frizz or extreme damage, only a conditioner may not do enough.
-Every once in a while, you will have to weave in a frizz dismiss mask or an extreme strength builder mask to bring back life to your lengths.
-Make sure you’re using a conditioner after every wash, either way to prevent the damage from worsening.
-Understanding hair masks vs hair conditioners is especially necessary when you have colored hair.
-A sulphate-free conditioner keeps your hair color from fading, while a color extend hair mask increases your color's life between salon visits.
+When it comes to severe and recurring hair concerns, like frizz or extreme damage, a conditioner may not do enough.
+Every once in a while, you can use a strength builder mask to bring life back to your hair.
+Make sure you’re using a conditioner after every wash, either way, to protect the hair from daily wear and tear and dehydration.

 5. Application Time